truecharts/website/docs/manual/helm/common/container/resources.md

 ### `resources.requests`

-Define the requests for the container
+The minimum amount of resources that the container needs.

 :::note